20+ Years Experience

 The cost for an insolvency practitioner can range between £2500-£6000 +VAT, however, larger companies that have a high asset value will of course come at a higher price because of how complex the process can be and there is more time spent on the case.

-The fee will also be dependent on the size of the company.
+The fee will also be dependent on the size of the company, time taken, management etc.

 There is a range of specific details and factors that can relate to insolvency, liquidation and how your company’s creditors will respond.
 Whether or not you are personally liable can also change depending on what caused the insolvency and debts in the first place.